Skip to Content, Navigation, or Footer.

 No one knows where Ohio would be right now if it weren’t for the slew of injuries it has faced just four weeks into the year.
 The Bobcats have been playing without team captains Adonis Williams Jr. and Jeremiah Wood since Week One against Syracuse which is just the start of a long list of players that have appeared on the injury report this season.

-To name just a few, Roman Parodie, Parker Navarro, Shay Taylor, Michael Molnar, Reise Collier, Bradley Weaver and Kendall Bannister are all starters who have missed time at some time or another have missed time this season.
+To name just a few, Roman Parodie, Parker Navarro, Shay Taylor, Michael Molnar, Reise Collier, Bradley Weaver and Kendall Bannister are all starters who have missed time this season.

 “We basically assigned new captains this week,” Albin said.
 “I think we had four of the six (out with injury).
 I have never been through that.”